Alluxio/alluxio/docs/en/security/Security.md

 ### User group mapping

-For a given user, the list of groups is determined by a group mapping service, configured by the `alluxio.security.group.mapping.class` property, with a default implementation of `alluxio.security.group.provider.ShellBasedUnixGroupsMapping`.
+For a given user, the list of groups is determined by a group mapping service, configured by the `alluxio.dora.security.group.mapping.class` property, with a default implementation of `alluxio.dora.security.group.provider.ShellBasedUnixGroupsMapping`.
 This implementation executes the `groups` shell command on the local machine to fetch the group memberships of a particular user.
-Running the `groups` command for every query may be expensive, so the user group mapping is cached, with an expiration period configured by the `alluxio.security.group.mapping.cache.timeout` property, with a default value of `60s`.
+Running the `groups` command for every query may be expensive, so the user group mapping is cached, with an expiration period configured by the `alluxio.dora.security.group.mapping.cache.timeout` property, with a default value of `60s`.
 If set to a value of `0`, the caching is disabled.
 If the cache timeout is too low or disabled, the `groups` command will be run very frequently, and may increase latency for operations.